Ericple/OpenVMS/README.md

 ![star](https://img.shields.io/github/stars/Ericple/OpenVMS?logo=github&style=flat-square)
 ![Github Build](https://img.shields.io/github/workflow/status/Ericple/OpenVMS/.NET?style=flat-square)

-Virtual airline management system, written with .NET, based on the structure of NodeVMS.
-Work in progress.
-Documentations and installation instructions will be available on github page once its beta release was out.
+OpenVMS is an open source virtual airline management backend that inherits the NODEVMS infrastructure and provides Completely refactored to use .NET.
+Currently still in development.
+Documentation will be published in beta-release Github Wiki and Gitee Wiki.

 The original intention of OpenVMS is to provide an efficient backend system for every player who wants to create a virtual airline.
 OpenVMS provides all basic APIs and supports plug-in development.
-We recommend javascript for client-side development and electron for cross-platform support.
-Unlike NodeVMS, the scalability of OpenVMS is unparalleled, as long as you have .NET development experience, you can extend it arbitrarily.
+We recommend using Nodejs for client side Develop and use electron for cross-platform support.
+Unlike NodeVMS, the scalability of OpenVMS is unmatched Amazingly, as long as you have experience with .NET development, you can extend it at will.

+# Minimum requirements

+- .NET 6.0 Core or higher
+- MongoDB Community Server 6.0.2 or later

-# Installation Guide
+# Install

-## 1. From source code
+## 1. Install from source

-Download source code directly from this repo, and compile it using a .NET compiler
+Download the OPENVMS source code directory directly from any OPENVMS repository (Github/Gitee) and use the local .NET The compiler compiles.
+Before doing the following, make sure your local machine has a .NET 6.0 environment.

+Open the local directory and run:

+    dotnet run

+In development mode, a page will open to display the swagger debugging interface.
+At this point, the api will run on the local machine's
+Under the corresponding port and route.

-## 2. From packed archive
+## 2. Install from Github Release

-A full distribution will be available in github pages with the initial release.

-# Requirements

-- Nodejs 16.17.1 LTS or higher
-- MongoDB Community Server 6.0.2 or higher
+Packages published in Github Release are compiled, and after downloading, unzip, click or double-click the executable file to run.

 # For Developer